Al3bad/dotfiles/README.md

 git clone https://github.com/Al3bad/dotfiles.git
 ```

-3. Backup any config files that might be overwritten by `strow`.
+3. Backup any config files that might be overwritten by `stow`.

 4. Navigate to the cloned repo